Yellow Creek (Toronto): Surface sections

 The surface sections of the creek start at the Vale of Avoca, a deep ravine located in Deer Park.
 It surfaces at the southern end of Mount Pleasant Cemetery, flows in a southeasterly course to the Park Drive Reservation Ravine, and then towards the east until it empties into the Don River.
 The creek is buried twice in the two ravines.

 Vale of Avoca

 The surface section of the creek starts when it flows out into a deep ravine known as the Vale of Avoca (also known as the Avoca Ravine), which forms a large portion of David A. Balfour Park.
 Although the park contains a significant portion of this ravine, its name is occasionally attributed erroneously to both the ravine and the waterway itself.
-The creek is crossed at this section by the Vale of Avoca bridge.
+The creek is crossed at this section by the St. Clair Viaduct.

 The creek often spills its banks in the ravine during periods of heavy rain due to diversion of water from storm drains and sewers into the ravines, thus over-exceeding the channels' design limits and causing damage to the trails and footbridges in the ravine.